A Travel Price Comparison for United States of America Savannah vs. Charlotte for Vacations, Tours, and Honeymoons

 Which is Bigger, Savannah or Charlotte?

-Charlotte is bigger, and its population is about 4.5 times larger than the population of Savannah.
-When comparing the population of Savannah vs. Charlotte, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Charlotte has a larger population, and is about 5 times larger than the population of Savannah.
+When comparing the sizes of Savannah and Charlotte, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Savannah or Charlotte?